 Assessments and Grading

-In OPP3, assessment of adequate competency in the areas of Medical Knowledge, Patient Care OPP, Professionalism, and Interpersonal Communication Skills (ICS) will be accomplished in the following ways:
+In OPP3, assessment of adequate competency in the areas of Medical Knowledge, Patient Care, OPP, Professionalism, and Interpersonal Communication Skills (ICS) will be accomplished in the following ways:

 Medical Knowledge (MK) and Patient Care (PC)

 Theory Exams: Didactic exam percentages for OPP3 are specified in the grading grid below.
 Each exam will have its own score based on exam performance that will then be included in the calculation of the total MK competency grade according to the grading grid.